w180112/vRG_DPDK/README.md

 	# ./src/vrg -l 0-8 -n 4

+Note: All lcores should be on same CPU socket.

 In this project 2 DPDK ethernet ports are needed, the first is used to receive packets from/send packets to LAN port and the second is used to receive packets from/send packets to WAN port.

 After Sessions established, there is a CLI.
 User can input "?" command to show available commands.